profplump/esphome/aukey-lt-t6/readme.md

 # Aukey LT-T6

-This is a decent lamp with terrible controls and no smart features.
+The Aukey LT-T6 is a decent lamp with terrible controls and no smart features.
-As sold it has no remote or color control.
+As sold it has no remote or color controls.
-It couldn't be dimmed at all in color mode and only had 3 brightness levels in white mode
+It can not be dimmed at all in color mode and only has 3 brightness levels in white mode.

-If you're willing to pull out the control chip and solder 7 wires to its pads you can make it better.
+If you're willing to pull out the control chip and solder 7 wires to the exposed pads you can make it better.
-Any microcontroller or dev board would do, if it has 5 pins and could take 5V input power.
+Any microcontroller or dev board will do, if it has 5 pins and can take 5V input power.
 It does not need to support 5V logic.
 I used an esp32-c3-mini.
 See [https://zi3.dev/](https://zi3.dev/) for details

-This is an esphome implementation of a better local touch interface and optional smart control via HomeAssistant
+This is an ESPHome implementation of a better local touch interface and optional smart control

 ## Touch Controls